• Subscriber Services

 3. Scheme of work

+scheme of work.
 A plan setting out how the programme of study (PoS), syllabus, or curriculum will be translated into teaching and learning activities, including the sequencing of content, the amount of time spent on each topic, and how the specified learning objectives will be assessed.
-Some schemes of work are drawn up centrally, such as those designed by the ...
+Some schemes of work are drawn up centrally, such as those ...

 Schemes of Work: How to Choose the Right One.
+Tom Hainge.
 A scheme of work is a long-term plan designed to ensure that students are taught all the skills and knowledge in the curriculum for that subject.
 Schemes of work are typically broken down into teachable units or modules.
-Schemes should reduce teacher planning and preparation time, and.
+Schemes can be highly valuable in two key ways:

 A scheme of work is a plan that defines work to be done in the classroom.
 Involving learners in defining a scheme of work, whether for a short project or a long course, is an important step towards motivation and involvement.
 Example.
 Before starting a project, a group works on defining a scheme of work for it.
 In the classroom.